blackflux/lambda-serverless-api/README.md

 If you want to send plain text instead of json, you can use `ApiResponse`.
 You can also set custom status codes and headers as second and third parameter respectively.

 The `defaultHeaders` are returned with every request that isn't an unexpected crash.
 This is handy if you are planning to set up Access headers.

+Parameter names are converted to camel case.
+E.g. `X-Custom-Header` would be passed as `xCustomHeader`.

 ## Swagger Documentation